Corruption-robust exploration in episodic reinforcement learning: Introduction

-\xhdr{Related work.} Our work considers the \emph{bandit feedback} setting of reinforcement learning, where after each step the learner only observes the outcomes (reward and new state) of the chosen actions.
-This is in contrast to the \emph{generative} setting, where the learner has access to a simulator that allows her to sample transitions and rewards from any state-action pairs she chooses (see, e.g. \cite{Even-DarManMan06}).
+We study an RL model that features bandit feedback, non-i.i.d. rewards and non-i.i.d. transitions.
+In the \emph{bandit feedback} setting of reinforcement learning, each step the learner only observes the outcomes (reward and new state) of the chosen actions.
+This is in contrast to the \emph{generative} setting, where the learner has access to a simulator that allows her to sample transitions and rewards from any state-action pairs she chooses (\eg \cite{Even-DarManMan06}).
+Prior work contains no non-trivial statistical guarantees for such models.

+\xhdr{Reinforcement learning with adversarial intervention.} ``Easier'' RL models with adversarial rewards and i.i.d. transitions have been studied previously.
+These models assume either known transition probabilities \cite{neu2010online,zimin_neu_2013online} or full feedback on rewards~\footnote{That is, rewards for all states and all actions are observed at the end of each episode} \cite{neu2012adversarial,rosenberg2019online}; the initial paper \cite{even2009online} assumes both.
+Abbasi-Yadkori, Bartlett, Kanade, Seldin, and Szepesvari \cite{NIPS2013_4975} posit adversarial rewards \emph{and} transitions, but assume full feedback on both.
+Their algorithm is statistically efficient against a given policy class $\Pi$.
+Its computational complexity scales $\poly(|\Pi|)$, whereas, in our setting, there are $A^S$ possible policies.

+Closer to our model is the bandit-feedback setting, where rewards are adversarial, and are only observed for state-action pairs visited.
+Neu, Antos, Gy\"orgy, and Szepesv\'ari \cite{neu2010online} give regret bounds for this setting, under known transition distributions.
+Concurrently to our work, Jin, Jin, Luo, Sra, and Yu \cite{jin2019learning} provide regret bounds under adversarial rewards \emph{and} unknown transition dynamics in the tabular setting.
+Interpreted in the lens of corruptions, they assume that the adversary can only corrupt rewards and not transition dynamics.
+In this setting, their result is better than ours when the corruption level is not too small.
+On the other hand, our technique allows corruption to also occur in the transition dynamics, extends to linear-function-approximation settings, enjoys optimal dependence on the state in the tabular setting, and also provides logarithmic regret when the gaps between suboptimal actions is large.